TomsHL/owlapp/README.md

 OK I see, difficult customer here.
 Here you go then:
 - You can fill your database address in the .env (see Setup/Postgresql database above).
 Then, rebuild the docker-compose, and launch only the app part :

-In the global owlapp directory:
 ```
 docker-compose run app bash
 ```

 - Or directly build the app image via the dockerfile:

+In the global owlapp directory :
 ```
 docker build -t=owlapp .
 docker run -e PORT=8000 -p 8008:8000  owlapp